yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * These efforts are both still in their early phases, so it may take a while before you can take advantage of them.
-* Eliminating the bytes over the wire still doesn't prevent us from paying up their parsing costs at runtime.
+* Compressing the bytes over the network doesn't prevent us from paying up their parsing costs at runtime, as the parse time of JS is related to its uncompressed size.
 So even if we could use it today, this should only be a fallback in cases where the removal of unused code is not feasible.